Beyoncé ties Grammy record after leading nominations with 9

 Beyoncé, the most decorated woman in Grammy history with 28 wins, could break the late Hungarian-British conductor Georg Solti’s record for most awards won if she wins four awards.
 Solti, who has 31 Grammys, has held on to the record since 1997.

-For the first time in Beyoncé’s lauded career, she’ll be nominated in the dance category.
-Her seventh studio project “Renaissance” is up for best dance-electronic music album and “Break My Soul” is nominated for best dance-electronic recording.
+For the first time in Beyoncé’s lauded career, she was nominated in the dance category.
+Her seventh studio project is up for best dance-electronic music album and “Break My Soul” is nominated for best dance-electronic recording.
 Other nominations include best R&B song for “Cuff It,” R&B performance for “Virgo’s Groove,” traditional R&B performance for “Plastic Off the Sofa” and song written for visual media for “Be Alive,” the Oscar-nominated song from the “King Richard” soundtrack.

-Merrill grabbed two nominations in the record of the year category for the second straight year for his work on Adele’s “Easy on Me” and Styles’ “As It Was.”
-It’s also his first time being nominated three times in the same year for album of the year.

 Other album of the year nominees include: Adele’s “30,” ABBA’s “Voyage,” Bad Bunny’s “Un Verano Sin Ti,” Mary J. Blige’s “Good Morning Gorgeous” (Deluxe), Carlile’s “In These Silent Days,” Coldplay’s “Music of the Spheres,” Lamar’s “Mr. Morale & the Big Steppers,” Lizzo’s “Special” and Styles’ “Harry’s House.”